 The NCMHCD includes information relating to each individual service contact provided by an in-scope mental health service.
 Examples of data elements included in the collection are demographic characteristics of patients, such as age and sex, clinical information, such as principal diagnosis and mental health legal status, and service provision information, such as contact duration and session type.

-The CMHC NMDS is associated with the Mental health establishments (MHE) NMDS.
+The CMHC NMDS is associated with the Mental Health Establishments (MHE) NMDS, which is used to collect data about the services that provide service contacts.

 Institutional environment: